mattetti/book_mdar/book/source/Chapters/3_Getting_Started/2_Test_App.markdown

       :host: localhost

 Starting Merb again shows everything is running okay.

+The following command will give you access to the Merb console:

+	merb -i

 You'll notice Merb runs on port 4000, but this can be changed with flag `-p [port number]`.
 More options can be found by typing: